raunak2007/blog/_posts/2023-05-22-2d-js-implementation-plan.md

 ---
 ## Integration of 2D Animation Concepts for Projectile Motion of a Red Ball

-To create a 2D animation of projectile motion for a red ball using JavaScript and HTML, follow these steps:
+To create a 2D animation of projectile motion for a red ball using JavaScript and HTML, I will guide you through the following steps:

-1. **HTML Structure**: Set up the basic HTML structure of the page.
+1. **HTML Structure**: Let's start by setting up the basic HTML structure of the page.

 \`\`\`html
 <!DOCTYPE html>